Please scroll down to view this site

 Parks & requiem

 Hundreds of arrested protestors are held in a makeshift detention center quickly erected in Dolores Park.
-Detainees report being subjected to biometric scans and extensive photographing, sparking fears of a permanent federal registry—a digital ‘blacklist’—targeting dissenters.
+Detainees report being subjected to biometric scans and extensive photographing, sparking fears of a permanent federal registry targeting dissenters—a digital ‘blacklist’.

-“The sign caught my eye first—‘Civic Processing Center'—a euphemism so sanitized that it completely masked the horror inside.
-People used to gather here to celebrate life.
-Now it’s where freedom meets a quiet death.”
+“The sign caught my eye first—‘Civic Processing Center‘—a euphemism so sanitized that it completely masked the horror inside.
+Everyone used to gather in the park to celebrate life.
+Now it’s like hope itself got evicted too.”

 A State of union

 Rio, 19, holds up a California flag amidst smoke and chaos in downtown San Francisco.
-Rio is one of hundreds reported to have traveled here from across the state to join local resistance networks.
+They are one of hundreds reported to have traveled here from across the state to join local resistance networks.

 “Rio casually said home was Bakersfield, like it was no big to drive hundreds of miles into a war zone.
 ‘This is all California's fight,’ they told me with such a sense of conviction.
-I couldn’t stop thinking about how young they were—how this generation’s first war is against their own government.”
+I couldn’t stop thinking about how this youngest generation’s first war is against their own government.”

 And some just have defiance in their DNA...